On this page, we’ll outline the three principles you should understand regarding parallel circuits:

-Let’s start with a parallel circuit consisting of three resistors and a single battery:
+We’ll start with a parallel circuit consisting of three resistors and a single battery:

 The first principle to understand about parallel circuits is that the voltage is equal across all components in the circuit.
-This is because there are only two sets of electrically common points in a parallel circuit, and voltage measured between sets of common points must always be the same at any given time.
+This is because there are only two sets of electrically common points in a parallel circuit, and the voltage measured between sets of common points must always be the same at any given time.

 However, in the above example circuit, we can immediately apply Ohm’s Law to each resistor to find its current because we know the voltage across each resistor (9 volts) and the resistance of each resistor:

-At this point we still don’t know what the total current or total resistance for this parallel circuit is, so we can’t apply Ohm’s Law to the rightmost (“Total”) column.
-However, if we think carefully about what is happening it should become apparent that the total current must equal the sum of all individual resistor (“branch”) currents:
+At this point, we still don’t know what the total current or total resistance for this parallel circuit is, so we can’t apply Ohm’s Law to the rightmost (“Total”) column.
+However, if we think carefully about what is happening, it should become apparent that the total current must equal the sum of all individual resistor (“branch”) currents:

-As the total current exits the negative (-) battery terminal at point 8 and travels through the circuit, some of the flow splits off at point 7 to go up through R1, some more splits off at point 6 to go up through R2, and the remainder goes up through R3.
+As the total current exits the positive (+) battery terminal at point 1 and travels through the circuit, some of the flow splits off at point 2 to go through R1, some more splits off at point 3 to go through R2, and the remainder goes through R3.
 Like a river branching into several smaller streams, the combined flow rates of all streams must equal the flow rate of the whole river.

 This is the second principle of parallel circuits: the total circuit current is equal to the sum of the individual branch currents.

 Finally, applying Ohm’s Law to the rightmost (“Total”) column, we can calculate the total circuit resistance:

 Please note something very important here.
 The total circuit resistance is only 625 Ω: less than any one of the individual resistors.
 In the series circuit, where the total resistance was the sum of the individual resistances, the total was bound to be greater than any one of the resistors individually.

-The same basic form of equation works for any number of resistors connected together in parallel, just add as many 1/R terms on the denominator of the fraction as needed to accommodate all parallel resistors in the circuit.
+The same basic form of the equation works for any number of resistors connected together in parallel, just add as many 1/R terms on the denominator of the fraction as needed to accommodate all parallel resistors in the circuit.